wormholelabs-xyz/example-messaging-executor/README.md

 ## Security Considerations

-Unlike the [Wormhole Relayer](https://wormhole.com/docs/build/contract-integrations/wormhole-relayers/) contract, the Executor Contract is explicitly design to be immutable and sit outside an integrator's security stack.
+Unlike the [Wormhole Relayer](https://wormhole.com/docs/build/contract-integrations/wormhole-relayers/) contract, the Executor Contract is explicitly designed to be immutable and sit outside an integrator's security stack.
 Executor is designed to be used as a mechanism to permissionlessly deliver cross-chain data that includes an independent attestation source, such as Wormhole v1 VAAs.